aplerdal/Taipan/README.md

 # Taipan
-A modern reimagining of the game Taipan!
+A modern reimagining of the game Taipan! from the TRS-80